lucproglangcourse/lucproglangcourse.github.io/source/functionalprogramming.rst

 - linear structures: lists, maps
 - nonlinear structures: trees, graphs, many custom domain models

-The fundamental building blocks of these *algebraic data types* are related to those discussed above:
+The fundamental building blocks of these *algebraic data types* are related to those discussed in :ref:`secDomainModelsOO`:

 - (disjoint) sum: variation
 - product (tuple, record) of a given arity: aggregation